Bardolph-Automation-Inc/bardolph/docs/language.rst

   time at 9:00 off all

 This will turn on all the lights at 10:00 a.m., wait 23 hours, and turn them off again the next day.
-If you have a regular set of actions you'd like to take, you can launch a script in repeat mode and let it run indefinitely.

 You can combine patterns to create more complicated behavior.
 For example, this will turn on the lights the next time it's either 15 or 45 minutes past the